Aoba Sho

 The Aoba Sho (Japanese 青葉賞) is a Japanese Grade 2 flat horse race in Japan for three-year-old Thoroughbreds.
 It is run over a distance of 2400 metres at Tokyo Racecourse in April.

 The Aoba Sho was first run in 1984 and was elevated to Grade 3 status in 1994 before being promoted to Grade 2 in 2001.
-It serves as a trial race for the Tokyo Yushun.
+It serves as a trial race for the Tokyo Yushun, held in late May or early June.
+The Aoba Sho winner and second-placed horse are each awarded a slot for the race.

 Among the winners of the race have been Symboli Kris S, Zenno Rob Roy and Fenomeno.